10 October 2019

 The night (or even week) before is not a very effective time to prepare for a test, let alone to learn and retain information.
 At that point all they can do is memorise, short-term, rather than understand, long-term.

-However, when schoolwork or test preparation does become a stressor for your child, we switch our ELC focus temporarily.
+However, when/if short-term schoolwork or test preparation does become a stressor for your child, we can switch our ELC focus temporarily.
 If things are sometimes not as “under control” as they thought, we can give direct point-of-need support, if appropriate.

 But it’s critical that we soon return our focus to the future.
 Otherwise, the obstacles on the School Curriculum Motorway soon start catching them “by surprise” again (particularly in Maths).
 Then we all default back to stressful reactionary mode.
 We lose our big advantage.